Mutton Liver Fry

 - Fennel Seeds (Perumjeerakam)- 2.5 tbsp

-Dry roast all the ingredients lightly in a pan at medium heat for about 2-3 minutes.
+Dry roast all the ingredients lightly in a panover low heat for 1 minute.
 When they cool down, grind to a fine powder in a coffee grinder or spice grinder.
 Store in an airtight container.( Dry-roasting is optional.
 You can grind these spices directly, they will be flavorful even if you do not dry roast them.)

-Mutton liver can be replaced with chicken liver but its not as tasty as this one.
+Mutton liver can be replaced with chicken liver but it wont eb as tasty as mutton preparation.